Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Barbed Devil.md

 > [!quote] Devil True Names and Talismans
 >
 > Though devils all have common names, every devil above a lemure in station also has a true name that it keeps secret.
-A devil can be forced to disclose its true name if [[Conditions#charmed|charmed]], and ancient scrolls and tomes are said to exist that list the true names of certain devils.
+A devil can be forced to disclose its true name if [[\5.
+Mechanics\Rules\Conditions.md#charmed|charmed]], and ancient scrolls and tomes are said to exist that list the true names of certain devils.
 >
 > A mortal who learns a devil's true name can use powerful summoning magic to call the devil from the Nine Hells and bind it into service.
 Binding can also be accomplished with the help of a devil talisman.
 Each of these ancient relics is inscribed with the true name of a devil it controls, and was bathed in the blood of a worthy sacrifice-typically someone the creator loved-when crafted.
 >